hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

     `_` or `-`.
 It cannot begin with `http://` or `https://`.

--   `security_token` (string) - STS access token, can be set through template or by exporting as environment vairalbe such "export SecurityToken=value".
+-   `security_token` (string) - STS access token, can be set through template or by exporting as environment variable such "export SecurityToken=value".

 -   `skip_region_validation` (boolean) - The region validation can be skipped if this value is true, the default value is false.